 Get both of the best antioxidants in my SunSavvy Antioxidant Backup for Your Sun Protection Kit.
 These products are made in an FDA regulated lab with pharmaceutically stable antioxidant formulations.
 Or, focus on one antioxidant: my popular Green Tea Antioxidant Skin Therapy or Vitamin C Anti-Wrinkle Professional Treatment Serum.

-Don’t forget to load your body with antioxidants from the inside out.
+Load your body with antioxidants from the inside out.
 Summer is an easy time to eat the rainbow of antioxidants with summer ripe fruits and veggies.
-Hit the farmer’s market with your sun protection strategy well in place and enjoy the bounty of produce and weather that summer has to offer.
+Hit the farmer’s market with your sun protection strategy well in place and enjoy the bounty of produce and weather that summer has to offer. - Dr. Bailey

 4. Use retinol or tretinoin to help stop the enzymatic degradation of collagen by matrix metalloproteinase (MMP)Even your best sun protection strategy will occasionally let some UV rays stray into your skin.
 This UV incursion starts an enzyme cascade that degrades precious skin collagen.
 The enzyme mechanism is called matrix metalloproteinase (MMP) and you may have heard of it.